Chu Chi Kwong: Coaching career

 Ahead of the 2016–17 season, Chu was named the permanent manager as well as Director of Football for the club.
 Kitchee were rewarded for their decision as Chu managed the first team to a domestic treble, capturing the Premier League, the Hong Kong FA Cup and the Senior Shield.
 The only blemish on their historic season was a 2017 AFC Champions League qualifying playoff round loss to Ulsan Hyundai.
-Kitchee had taken the Korean club to penalties but came up just short of qualifying for the Champions League group stage for the first time.
-For his achievements, Chu won the Hong Kong Coach of the Year award for 2017.
+Kitchee had taken the K-League club to penalties but came up just short of qualifying for the Champions League group stage for the first time.
+For his achievements in the 16-17 season, Chu won the Hong Kong Coach of the Year award in the 2017 Hong Kong Top Footballer Awards.

+In the following season, Kitchee successfully defended their league title with Chu at the helm.
+He added two more local trophies (including a victory in the newly established Sapling Cup) en route to winning Coach of the Year two years in a row.
+At the continental level, Chu led Kitchee to a historic 1-0 win over Kashiwa Reysol in the 2018 AFC Champions League group stage, marking the first victory for any Hong Kong outfit in a top-level AFC competition.

 On 3 July 2019, Chu stepped down from his head coaching duties at Kitchee.

-On 11 August 2019, Chu was appointed as an assistant to Hong Kong head coach Mixu Paatelainen until the end of the year.
+Chu was subsequently appointed as an assistant to Hong Kong head coach Mixu Paatelainen on 11 August 2019 until the end of the year.

 On 23 March 2020, Chu was named as caretaker of Kitchee until the end of the 2019–20 season following Blaž Slišković's decision to step down as head coach.
+In the midst of the COVID-19 pandemic which saw the HKPL suspended for over 6 months, Chu managed the team in the resumption phase.
+He eventually led Kitchee to a 4th HKPL title, overtaking rivals Eastern on the Decision Day of 11 October 2020.

 On 3 March 2022, Chu was reappointed as the head coach of Kitchee.

+On 14 August 2025, Chu left Kitchee after 19 years.
+The club officially called him a "legendary coach" and thanked him for his contributions in various roles.

+On 20 August 2025, Eastern District announced the appointment of Chu as the club’s first-ever Sporting Director.